opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 The function sets the number of threads used by OpenCV in parallel OpenMP regions.
 If ``nthreads=0`` , the function uses the default number of threads that is usually equal to the number of the processing cores.

 See Also:
-:cpp:func:`getNumThreads`,
+:ocv:func:`getNumThreads`,
-:cpp:func:`getThreadNum`
+:ocv:func:`getThreadNum`

 .. index:: setUseOptimized

 setUseOptimized
 -----------------
-.. cpp:function:: void setUseOptimized(bool onoff)
+.. ocv:function:: void setUseOptimized(bool onoff)

     Enables or disables the optimized code.